domesticwarlord86/RebornProfiles/Blue Mage/ReadMe.md

             └── BlueMage.cs
 ```

+You're also going to need [Lisbeth](https://www.siune.io/) in this new install.

+You're also going to need [LlamaLibrary](https://github.com/nt153133/LlamaLibrary).

+I'd also recommend [Gluttony](https://github.com/domesticwarlord86/Gluttony) for Food and [Osiris](https://github.com/domesticwarlord86/Osiris) for death handling.

 ### Known Issues
 - [ ] Final Sting, Self Destruct, Acorn Bomb, and 1000 Needles have to be learned manually.
 The profile will stop at this spot to let you learn them.